 Keeping a solid scholarship resume is important and you can continue to add to it throughout high school.
 Instead of applying for a job, you’re applying for free money!
-You can find scholarship resume ideas on the blue sheet in the stand by the Scholarship Desk in the Counseling Center.
+You can find scholarship resume ideas on the blue sheet in the stand near the Scholarship Desk in the Counseling Center.

 How to succeed in finding scholarships: